 Share your coffee stories!
 How do you have your coffee in the winter?
 What about summer?!
 Do you have a sweet tooth or do you like your coffee rich, black and bitter?
 Come rest your feet in here and tell me how you take your coffee.

 Anonymous said: Iced! as in its a Farmers Union Iced Coffee or its nothin!

 Ahh!
 A true bred South Australian I think, yes?

 lammastide-deactivated20140112 said: i like drip coffee, medium roast, black, in one of three mugs, depending on my mood: one has a sun bear sitting on a trapeze on it; another was my grandfather's; the third has an octopus built into the bottom so it surfaces while i drink. i don't know why i'm so particular, but i'll usually take whichever one i'm drinking out of to campus with me so i can sip from it during class :).

 Ooh I love being able to drink coffee in class!
 So much better than high school :)

 reichenbastard-archive said: Coffee: usually hazelnut flavored, but always slightly milky and on the strong side.
 At least one teaspoon of sugar or it tastes too bitter and if it's going to be Iced, it must be near freezing cold (again, repeat all day, every day)

 Hmm sounds lovely!!
 And your tea message you sent sounds lovely too, although a little strong for my tastes ;D

-ohwhatisthisfuckery asked: Caramel latte with an extra shot, four sugars at 50 degrees :)
+ohwhatisthisfuckery said: Caramel latte with an extra shot, four sugars at 50 degrees :)